-- One Good Woman (1801 Market St., Camp Hill) features fresh specialty coffees roasted in small batches including regular, decaf, and flavored varieties.
-Shop by region or by roast.
+- One Good Woman (1801 Market St., Camp Hill) features fresh specialty coffees roasted in small batches, including regular, decaf and flavored varieties.
+Shop by region or by the roast.
 They also feature a nice selection of coffee-related merchandise.

 For the Antique Enthusiast

 - The Antique Marketplace of Lemoyne (415 Bosler Ave., Lemoyne) features 32,000 square feet with pre-1973 antiques from more than 250 dealers.